Bombing of Tokyo (10 March 1945): Japanese defenses

 The Japanese military anticipated that the USAAF would make major night attacks on the Tokyo region.
 After several small night raids were conducted on the region during December 1944 and January 1945, the Imperial Japanese Army Air Force's 10th Air Division, which was responsible for intercepting attacks on the Kantō region, placed a greater emphasis on training its pilots to operate at night.
-One of the division's flying regiments (the 53rd Air Regiment) was also converted to a specialized night fighter unit.
-On the night of 3/4 March, the Japanese military intercepted American radio signals which indicated that the XXI Bomber Command was conducting a major night flying exercise.
+One of the division's flying regiments, the 53rd Air Regiment, was also converted to a specialized night fighter unit.
+On the night of 3/4 March, the Japanese military intercepted American radio signals which indicated that XXI Bomber Command was conducting a major night-flying exercise.
 This was interpreted to mean that the force was preparing to start large-scale night raids on Japan.
-However, the Japanese did not expect the Americans to change to low altitude bombing tactics.
+However, the Japanese did not expect the Americans to change to low-altitude bombing tactics.

 The military forces assigned to protect Tokyo were insufficient to stop a major raid.
-The Eastern District Army's Kanto Air Defense Sector was responsible for the air defense of the Tokyo region, and was accorded the highest priority for aircraft and antiaircraft guns.
-The 1st Antiaircraft Division controlled the antiaircraft guns stationed in the central region of Honshu, including Tokyo.
-It was made up of eight regiments with a total of 780 antiaircraft guns, as well as a regiment equipped with searchlights.
-American military intelligence estimated that 331 heavy and 307 light antiaircraft guns were allocated to Tokyo's defenses at the time of the raid.
+The Eastern District Army's Kanto Air Defense Sector was responsible for the air defense of the Tokyo region, and was accorded the highest priority for aircraft and anti-aircraft guns.
+The 1st Anti-Aircraft Division controlled the anti-aircraft guns stationed in the central region of Honshu, including Tokyo.
+It was made up of eight regiments with a total of 780 anti-aircraft guns, and a regiment equipped with searchlights.
+American military intelligence estimated that 331 heavy and 307 light anti-aircraft guns were allocated to Tokyo's defenses at the time of the raid.
 A network of picket boats, radar stations and lookout posts was responsible for detecting incoming raids.
-Due to shortages of radar and other fire control equipment, Japanese antiaircraft gunners found it difficult to target aircraft operating at night.
-The radar stations had a short range and fire control equipment for the antiaircraft batteries was unsophisticated.
+Due to shortages of radar and other fire control equipment, Japanese anti-aircraft gunners found it difficult to target aircraft at night.
+The radar stations had a short range, and fire-control equipment for the anti-aircraft batteries was unsophisticated.
 As of March 1945, most of the 10th Air Division's 210 combat aircraft were day fighters, with the 53rd Air Regiment operating 25 or 26 night fighters.
 The regiment was experiencing difficulties converting to the night fighter role, which included an overly intensive training program that exhausted its pilots.